nspcc-dev/neofs-spec/20-api-v2/netmap.md

 ### Method LocalNodeInfo

 Get NodeInfo structure from the particular node directly.
-Node information can be taken from `Netmap` smart contract, but in some cases the one may want to get recent information directly, or to talk to the node not yet present in `Network Map` to find out what API version can be used for further communication.
-Can also be used to check if node is up and running.
+Node information can be taken from `Netmap` smart contract.
+In some cases, though, one may want to get recent information directly or to talk to the node not yet present in the `Network Map` to find out what API version can be used for further communication.
+This can be also used to check if a node is up and running.

 Statuses:
 - **OK** (0, SECTION_SUCCESS):